Back to articles

 Your Upgrade Path: Migration Strategy and Compatibility

-Upgrading to TLS 1.3 requires a careful approach, especially in enterprise environments with diverse client bases.
+Upgrading to TLS 1.3 takes a careful approach, especially in enterprise environments with a wide range of clients.

 Client & Server Software Support